 If you have irregular periods, abnormal bleeding, or infertility, an endometrial biopsy can give you answers so you can find the right treatment.
 The team of doctors at the Center for Women’s Health has extensive experience performing endometrial biopsies safely.
-The Center for Women’s Health offers care to women of all ages at their offices in Sugar Land and Richmond, Texas.
+The Center for Women’s Health offers care to women of all ages at their offices in Sugar Land, Wharton, and Richmond, Texas.
 If you have had an abnormal Pap smear or you have concerns about another gynecologic condition, call the Center for Women’s Health today or schedule an appointment online.

 An endometrial biopsy is a diagnostic procedure in which your doctor removes a small piece of the lining of your uterus, known as the endometrium.
 This tissue sample is then examined under a microscope for signs of health conditions that can affect your uterus.

 An endometrial biopsy can help your provider determine the cause of a variety of symptoms and conditions, including:

 Your physician may also perform an endometrial biopsy to screen for cancer following an abnormal Pap test.